quic/cloud-ai-sdk-pages/docs/Getting-Started/Features/model_sharding.md

 ![](../../images/multi_device_arch.png)

 ### Tensor Slicing
 Model operations are split across muliple SoCs (maximum across 16 SoCs in P2P config).
-The image provides a sample graph execution that is tensor sliced across 4 AI 100 accelerator cards.
+The image provides a sample graph execution that is tensor sliced across 4 AI 100 Ultra accelerator cards.
 As seen from the image, there is a lot of inter-card traffic across models layers.
 Inter-card data bandwidth available plays a critical role in the performance.
 Hence, the need to enable P2P inter-card communication via PCIe switch.
 The AI 100 Ultra card has a PCIe switch between the 4 SoCs on the card.
 In a server with many AI 100 accelerators the PCIe hierarchy plays a critical role in the performance.

 ![](../../images/tensor_slicing_eg.png)